 You’re probably thinking, “oh well, that’s easy.
 I’ll just eat once a day”.
 The calories in vs calories out concept sounds simple.
 But there’s more to it obviously or I don’t think you’d be reading this blog post.

 Let’s use a dramatic example.
 You decide to eat just a salad once a day and maybe a small bag of chips with a soda.
 And you’re still within your calorie means.
 And you do a 20-30 minute moderate-intensity exercise.
 Yes, you might lose weight.
 But you’re depriving your body of the nutrients it needs to function properly.

 We have 3 macronutrients- carbohydrates, fats, and proteins.
-I go more over that here.
-A bag of chips and soda are what is described as high-calorie, low-nutrition food item.
+I go moreover macronutrients in another blog post.
+A bag of chips and soda is what is described as a high-calorie, low-nutrition food item.
 Basically, what you’re going to want to strive to eat are food items that are high in nutrition value (healthy carbs, fats, and protein) while having lower calories.

 How many meals a day should I eat to lose weight?